 Lake Tahoe Home Loans and Lake Tahoe Mortgage Loan Rates:

-This report has even more significance this month than it usually does, which seems difficult to believe is even possible.
+The monthly employment report will take on even more significance this month than it usually does, which seems difficult to believe is even possible.
 But this is the last major employment sector reading before the next FOMC meeting and the Fed has partly targeted their tapering plans to growth in employment.
-If tomorrow’s report shows stronger than expected employment numbers, it may be enough for the Fed to take the first step in winding down their current bond buying program later this month.
+If Friday’s report shows stronger than expected employment numbers, it may be enough for the Fed to take the first step in winding down their current bond buying program.
 On the other hand, unexpected weakness in the numbers could cause them to delay the tapering that many are expecting.
 So, besides just an employment sector reading, this month’s numbers will also help us predict the Fed’s move less than two weeks later.
 This doesn’t alter our wishes though regarding its results.
 Weaker numbers indicate economic weakness and raises the possibility of the Fed delaying their move, both of which are good news for the bond market and mortgage rates.
-There is a very high! possibility of seeing a great deal of volatility in the financial markets and movement in mortgage rates tomorrow

 Overall, this is likely to be a highly active week for the financial markets and mortgage pricing.
 Friday is the key day with the Employment report but Tuesday could also be one of the more active days due to the ISM report that follows a three-day weekend.
 We also need to watch the Syria crisis as it could cause ripples in the world markets and here.
 Since Congress isn’t scheduled to be back in session to take up the matter until the following week, it may not have much of an impact on this week’s trading.
 However, if they do come back to session this week to address it, the markets will be focused on it also.